 Developers seeking federal funds to improve EJ communities should familiarize themselves with Climate and Economic Justice Screening Tool (CEJST).
 The CEJST was created to guide decision-making and deliver Federal investments under Justice 40.
 The CEJST identifies disadvantaged communities by census tracts and qualifies their disadvantaged status through eight categories.

 Developers should also be familiar with the EPA's EJScreen 2.0.
-EJScreen displays twelve environmental justice indexes, climate change data, and demographic information.
-Although this tool has no specific regulatory applications, NEPA practitioners may utilize EJScreen during decision-making.
+This tool displays twelve environmental justice indexes, climate change data, and demographic information.
+Although this tool has no specific regulatory applications, NEPA practitioners may utilize It during decision-making.
 Developers can also use it to identify which specific environmental issues affect communities more readily and inform them which avoidance or mitigation measures can be implemented to reduce adverse effects.

 Federal agencies have developed their strategic plans and guidelines to address EJ, viewable at the bottom of this EPA webpage.
 Some agencies may have developed screening tools of their own.
 Proactive collaboration with the agency providing funding is highly recommended to discuss the project’s potential impacts, the agency's strategy for addressing EJ, and what best management practices can be implemented to streamline the environmental review.

 Public participation is one of the most valuable facets of NEPA for local communities, especially EJ communities.
-Public input allows people to voice concerns in hopes that potentially harmful developments, like the Warren County PCB landfill, do not get sited in their communities.
+Public input allows people to voice concerns in hopes that potentially harmful developments, like the Warren County PCB landfill, will not be sited in their communities.
 When selecting a potential site, pay particular attention to the community’s demographics, which can be viewed in EJScreen.
-Be sure to include appropriate translators during public meetings to accurately and efficiently communicate information between stakeholders.
+Be sure to include appropriate translators during public meetings to communicate information accurately and efficiently between stakeholders.

 What is Missing?
 What Further Measures Could Be Taken to Address Environmental Justice

-The EPA EJScreen tool is different from the CEJST in that it’s not attached to a particular mandate like the CEJST is tied to the Justice 40 mandate.
-EPA EJScreen is really informational...
-It does not provide a cumulative score and it has notoriously not been used in decision-making...
+The EPA EJScreen tool differs from the CEJST in that it’s not attached to a particular mandate like the CEJST is tied to the Justice 40 mandate.
+EPA EJScreen is informational...
+It does not provide a cumulative score, and it has notoriously not been used in decision-making...
 Yes, there’s a wide variety of indicators.
-They’ve selected nationally-available datasets, but there's a lot of gaping holes in this tool [such as] the omission of race, which we know from decades of empirical evidence is the primary driver of correlation with environmental burdens.
+They’ve selected nationally available datasets, but there are a lot of gaping holes in this tool [such as] the omission of race, which we know from decades of empirical evidence is the primary driver of correlation with environmental burdens.
 There’s no gradation.
-There’s no way to stack or understand the cumulative burdens… There’s no consideration of differences of income variability across the county.
-It misses a lot of communities that are rural and indigenous or tribal communities...
+There’s no way to stack or understand the cumulative burdens… There’s no consideration of differences in income variability across the county.
+It misses a lot of communities that are rural and indigenous or tribal communities.
 Some of them are very poor indicators.

 Jamesa Johnson-Greer, Executive Director at Michigan Environmental Justice Coalition, builds on Dr. Baptista’s concerns:

-Communities should get to define criteria for themselves based on their unique environmental context...
+Communities should get to define criteria based on their unique environmental context...
 [For example, the CEJST] uses wastewater discharge for its clean water criteria.
-Where many water advocates in Michigan have pointed out that this indicator is flawed because it doesn’t include a way to measure the lead poisoning crisis that’s currently affecting our communities [in] Benton Harbor and Flint who are still experiencing the fallout from lead poisoning.
+Where many water advocates in Michigan have pointed out that this indicator is flawed because it doesn’t include a way to measure the lead poisoning crisis that’s currently affecting our communities [in] Benton Harbor and Flint, which are still experiencing the fallout from lead poisoning.
 Community participation and stakeholder engagement is absolutely paramount to creating the criteria and indicators that make sense at the local level.

 Dr. Sacoby Wilson, Associate Professor with the Maryland Institute for Applied Environmental Health, recommends using state-published screening tools to fill the gaps left by federal mapping tools.
 Some states with screening tools include: